abapPM/docs.abappm.com/src/README.md

 Latest build: <a href="https://raw.githubusercontent.com/abapGit/build/main/zabapgit_standalone.prog.abap" download>zabapgit_standalone.prog.abap</a>

+You can report issues with or submit updates for this documentation on [GitHub](https://github.com/abapPM/docs.abappm.com).

-For questions, comments, bugs, feature requests, or other wishes please create an [issue](https://github.com/abapPM/abapPM/issues).
+For questions, comments, bugs, feature requests, or other wishes please create an [issue](https://github.com/abapPM/abapPM/issues) in the main apm repository.